mparkersimms/data-structures-and-algorithms2/utilities/README.md

 takes a key, changes the key into a string.
 Then gets the character value of each index in the string.
 Adds them together and then gets the dirivitive of the that number from the size of the hashtable its self.
 Allowing any string or number or series of characters to be used as the key, which is always going to return a number between 0 and the length of the hashtable.

+Code Challenge 31
+This challenge used a method that took in a long string, and returned the first word that was repeated in that string.
+The method split the string into an array of individual words.
+Then used an IF statement to determine if each word was already in the hashtable, if it came across a word that was already used as a "key" in the table, it saved that word and continued adding all the unique words to the table.
+Then it returned the first word that was repeated.

 ## Big O
 Challenge 12
 Time: O(1);